Snows02/Clean-code/README.md

 # Clean code
-This is a short guide on how to write clean code in certain programming languages, based on my experience as a programmer and certain standards.
+This is a short guide on how to write clean code in certain programming languages, based on my experience as a programmer and standards.

 Before starting a brief advice that will be very useful later.
 This tip is to activate the "render Whitespace".